 Associated Electric employs about 230 people at Thomas Hill Energy Center, which is an important resource for providing members reliable, around-the-clock electricity at an affordable cost.
 The plant also has received national recognition for its efficiency and successful conversion to low-sulfur coal that reduced sulfur dioxide emissions 90 percent.

-Thomas Hill Lake was built to help cool equipment at the power plant, which uses 576 million gallons a day, enough to fill two Olympic-size swimming pools.
+Thomas Hill Lake was built to help cool equipment at the power plant, which uses 576 million gallons a day, enough to fill 872 Olympic-size swimming pools.
 After use, nearly all of the water travels two miles through canals to cool down before entering back into the 1.5 billion gallon lake.
 The public benefits too.
 Swimming, fishing and boating are popular on the lake, which also serves as a 5,000-acre wildlife habitat managed by the Missouri Department of Conservation under an agreement with Associated.

 Associated Electric recycles fly ash, a byproduct of coal combustion, from its Thomas Hill Energy Center.
 The fly ash is extremely fine and has a calcium content of 20 percent or more, which makes it a good substitute for cement in making concrete or as a soil stabilizer.

 Recycling fly ash provides a product to industries, produces revenue that helps Associated Electric keep its cost to members low and saves landfill space and transportation costs.